Joomla Custom Fields in 2026: Capabilities, Limitations, and Practical Guidance for Administrators

 Display and Template Integration

 By default, Joomla renders custom field values automatically below article content when the field's "Automatic Display" option is enabled.
-For many sites, this is sufficient.
 For anything beyond a basic presentation, administrators need to control field output explicitly through template overrides or direct PHP calls.

-Accessing a specific field by name within a template override requires iterating $item->jcfields and matching on the name property, or using a helper function.
-This is not as clean as a direct named accessor, which is one of the genuine ergonomic weaknesses of the native implementation.
-Third-party plugins exist to provide cleaner syntax, but administrators who prefer to stay on the native stack must write the iteration logic themselves.
+Accessing a specific field by name requires iterating $item->jcfields and matching on the name property.
+This is not as clean as a direct named accessor, and it remains one of the genuine ergonomic weaknesses of the native implementation.
+Administrators who prefer to stay on the native stack must write the iteration logic themselves, though helper utilities from the community have become more refined over time.

 Strengths Worth Highlighting

-The permissions model for custom fields is one of the most underappreciated aspects of the feature.
+The permissions model for custom fields remains one of the most underappreciated aspects of the feature.
 Field groups — which organise fields into labelled sets in the editing interface — carry their own ACL settings.
-An administrator can create a field group visible only to users with a specific role, meaning sensitive internal metadata (cost price, supplier reference, internal notes) can coexist in the same article type as public-facing content without exposing editorial fields to contributors who have no need to see them.
+An administrator can create a field group visible only to users with a specific role, meaning sensitive internal metadata (supplier references, internal notes, cost data) can coexist in the same article type as public-facing content without exposing those fields to contributors who have no business seeing them.

-Custom fields are also fully searchable through Joomla's Smart Search (com_finder) when the Smart Search content plugin is configured correctly.
-A field storing a product SKU or a technical specification value becomes part of the search index, which is a meaningful capability that informal body-text embedding cannot match reliably.
+Custom fields are fully searchable through Joomla's Smart Search (com_finder) when the Smart Search content plugin is configured correctly.
+A field storing a product SKU or a technical specification value becomes part of the search index — a meaningful capability that informal body-text embedding cannot match reliably.

 Version history in Joomla tracks custom field values alongside article content.
 When an editor changes a field value, that change is captured in the version record and can be reverted independently of the article body.
-For regulated industries or content-heavy organisations with audit requirements, this is a non-trivial advantage.
+For regulated industries or content-heavy organisations with audit requirements, this is a non-trivial advantage that often goes unnoticed until it is urgently needed.

 Limitations and Pitfalls

-Custom fields store values in the #__fields_values table as serialised strings, not as typed database columns.
+Custom fields store values in the #__fields_values table as strings, not as typed database columns.
 A decimal field does not create a DECIMAL column; it stores the string "19.99" in a value TEXT column alongside a field_id and item_id.
 This architecture means that sorting and filtering articles by custom field values in the administrator list view is not natively supported and requires either a custom plugin or a third-party extension.
-Administrators who expect the article list to be sortable by a price field or a date field will be disappointed by the out-of-the-box behaviour.
+Administrators who expect the article list to be sortable by a price field or a date field will be disappointed by the out-of-the-box behaviour — and this has not changed in Joomla 6.

 The SQL field type introduces a security consideration that deserves explicit attention.
 It executes a raw SQL query defined in the field configuration to populate a dropdown list.
 That query runs with the database user's full permissions.
-An administrator who misconfigures the query or who grants field configuration access to insufficiently trusted users creates a potential data exposure vector.
-The SQL field should be treated as an advanced feature restricted to senior administrators.
+An administrator who misconfigures the query, or who grants field configuration access to insufficiently trusted users, creates a potential data exposure vector.
+Treat the SQL field as an advanced feature restricted to senior administrators.

 Performance is worth monitoring on high-traffic sites.
 Each page load for an article with custom fields triggers additional database queries to retrieve field definitions and values.
-On a site with dozens of fields per article and heavy traffic, this overhead accumulates.
-Caching at the Joomla system level mitigates this, but administrators should profile query counts before deploying heavily fielded content types to production.
+On a site with many fields per article and heavy concurrent traffic, this overhead accumulates.
+System-level caching mitigates this, but administrators should profile query counts before deploying heavily fielded content types to production.

 Accessing Custom Fields via the Joomla API

-Joomla 4 and 5 provide a formal API for reading and writing custom field values programmatically.
+Joomla 4 introduced a formal API for reading and writing custom field values programmatically, and that API remains the standard approach in Joomla 6.
 The primary interface is through the FieldsHelper class and, for more direct manipulation, through the fields model.

 To retrieve all custom fields for a specific article from within a component or plugin: